-Early site assessment supported major road scheme planning
+Early site assessment supported the planning of this major road scheme.

 AB Heritage was commissioned by CH2M Hill Fairhurst JV, on behalf of Transport Scotland, to undertake archaeological investigations along the A9 between Glen Garry and Dalraddy in the Highlands.
 Our work was carried out as part of the road’s Dualling Programme between Perth and Inverness.
 It focused on the central section, comprising a corridor 150m wide and 47km long, running through Cairngorms National Park and some of the most stunning countryside in the world

 AB Heritage designed a scheme of Field Walking where our archaeologists (specialised in Scottish upland archaeology) systematically walked the entire length of our designated section of the A9, logging all known and previously unrecorded buildings, earthworks and potential sites of archaeological interest.
 The scheme had to allow for potential junction works and bridges, so flexibility was built in from the outset.